z-wenlin/gpdb/gpdb-doc/markdown/admin_guide/workload_mgmt_resgroups.md

 Workload management rules are defined in Command Center and stored in Greenplum Database.
 When a transaction is submitted, Greenplum Database calls the workload management database extension to evaluate and apply the rules.

 Workload management assignment rules assign transactions to different resource groups based on user-defined criteria.
 If no assignment rule is matched, Greenplum Database assigns the transaction to the role's default resource group.
-Workload management idle session kill rules set the maximum number of seconds that sessions managed by a resource group can remain idle before they are terminated.
+Workload management idle session termination rules set the maximum number of seconds that sessions managed by a resource group can remain idle before they are terminated.

 Refer to the [Greenplum Command Center documentation](http://docs.vmware.com/en/VMware-Tanzu-Greenplum-Command-Center/index.html) for more information about creating and managing resource groups and workload management rules.